Variance reduced Shapley value estimation for trustworthy data valuation: Variance Reduced Data Shapley

 For data Shapley, the utility function is usually an evaluation metric such as predictive accuracy, F1, etc. The values of evaluation metrics are directly affected by the training sample size.
 Therefore, for every data, we consider dividing the coalition sets according to their size when calculating the marginal contribution.
 Recall $\phi_i(U)$ that can be calculated as

 In words, by grouping the coalitions which do not contain the data $i$, based on their sizes, we have $n$ strata $S^0, S^1, \dots, S^{n-1}$ such that $S^k=\{S\subseteq N\setminus\{i\},|S|=k\}$ contains all the coalitions with size $k$.
+For example, suppose we have 5 samples and the index set is $\{1,2,3,4,5\}$.
+Now we want to calculate the Shapley value of the first datum.
+We need to know the marginal contribution of the first datum for all data sets that do not contain it.
+To accomplish this, we divide these sets into five categories based on their cardinality, list them separately, and then randomly sample $m_k$ sets from the $k$th stratum to calculate, refer to Figure \ref{example}.

-We suppress the dependency on $U$ when the utility is self-evident and use $\phi_i$ to represent the value allocated to data $i$.
+We suppose the dependency on $U$ when the utility is self-evident and use $\phi_i$ to represent the value allocated to data $i$.
 Let $\phi_{i,k}$ denote the expected marginal contribution of the data $i$ within stratum $S^k$, then we denote

 and it is obvious that data Shapley of data $i$ can be calculated as follows

 Suppose that the random variable $X_i(S)=U(S \cup \{i\})-U(S)$ represents the marginal contribution of data $i$ to $S$, and $\phi_ {i,k}$ is its expected marginal contribution to all sets that do not contain $i$ and whose size is $k$.
 It is natural to use the sample mean to estimate its expectation to reduce computing costs.
 By denoting $m_k$ the number of samples taken from $S^k$, we obtain the estimate of $\phi_i$ as